Fear Street: Setting

 Division Street cuts Shadyside into North and South halves; on this street sits the local mall.
 Division Street crosses Old Mill Road, which then crosses Fear Street, which is in the southern half of town.
 From this description, it seems reasonable to assume that Fear Street runs at least somewhat parallel to Division Street.
 The eponymous street is described as winding, with no clear view from end to end.
 Somewhere on this street sits the burned out shell of Fear Mansion.
 According to book #5, The Wrong Number, there is a cemetery near the East end of Fear Street, which is also bordered by the Fear Street woods.

-At some point in the timeline, between book #1, The New Girl and book #3, The Overnight, the "...ancient collapsing mill built at the end of Old Mill Road before the town of Shadyside even existed, had recently been resurrected and re-opened as a teen dance club called The Mill."
-Old Mill Road crosses Hawthorne Drive, where you can find a small coffee shop called Alma's; this is the haunt of many local college kids.
+At some point in the timeline, between book #1, The New Girl and book #3, The Overnight, the "...ancient collapsing mill built at the end of Old Mill Road before the town of Shadyside even existed, had recently been resurrected and re-opened as a teen dance club called The Mill".
+Old Mill Road crosses Hawthorne Drive, where there is a small coffee shop called Alma's and is the haunt of many local college kids.

-There is a neighborhood called North Hills, which is distinctly different from the rest of Shadyside; it has large houses and well tended lawns.
-It is described as "...a quiet, peaceful neighborhood, the nicest neighborhood in Shadyside."
+There is a neighborhood called North Hills, which is distinctly different from the rest of Shadyside and has large houses and well tended lawns.
+It is described as a quiet, peaceful and the nicest neighborhood in Shadyside.
 Multiple books mention a neighborhood called the Old Village and it seems to be Shadyside's downtown/old town, with multiple businesses.

 Waynesbridge is a town about a 20-minute drive from Shadyside.
 Between the two towns, there is a business park where a company called Cranford Industries makes its home.